dfinity/ic-staking-documentation/docs/3-easiest-staking-option/3-easiest-staking-option.md

 * * *
 # Easiest option: How to stake

 If you choose to stake with the **easiest option**, this chapter is for you.
+It is a very short chapter.

 To recap, the easiest staking option is a few steps: